pwang649/myWiki/docs/Reinforcement Learning/MC.md

 ### What's Monte Carlo?

 The term **Monte Carlo** is often used more broadly for any **estimation method** that relies on repeated **random sampling**.
 In RL Monte Carlo methods allow us to **estimate values** directly from experience, from sequences of states, actions and rewards.
 Learning from experience is striking because the agent can accurately **estimate a value function without prior knowledge of the environment dynamics**.
-To use a pure Dynamic Programming approach, the agent needs to know the environments **transition probabilities**.
+To use a pure Dynamic Programming approach, the agent needs to know the environment's **transition probabilities**.
-- In some problems we do not know the environment transition probabilities
+- In some problems, we do not know the environment's transition probabilities
 - The computation can be error-prone and tedious
-For example, imagine rolling a dice.
+For example, imagine rolling a die.
 With the help of Monte Carlo Methods, we can estimate values by averaging over a large number of random samples.

 ### Monte Carlo Prediction

 In particular, suppose we wish to estimate $v_\pi(s)$, the value of a state $s$ under policy $\pi$, given a set of episodes obtained by following $\pi$ and passing through $s$.
 Each occurrence of state $s$ in an episode is called a visit to $s$.
 Of course, $s$ may be visited multiple times in the same episode; let us call the first time it is visited in an episode the first visit to $s$.
 The first-visit $M C$ method estimates $v_\pi(s)$ as the average of the returns following first visits to $s$, whereas the every-visit $M C$ method averages the returns following all visits to $s$.
-We focus on _first-visit MC method_ here.
+We focus on the _first-visit MC method_ here.

 ![](/img/RL/first-visit-MC.png)

 ### Monte Carlo Estimation of Action Values

 One serious complication arises when we do not visit every state, as can be the case if our policy is deterministic.
 If we do not visit states then we do not observe returns from these states and cannot estimate their value.
-We therefore need to *maintain exploration* of the state space.
-One way of doing so is stochastically selected a state-action pair to start an episode, giving every state-action pair a non-zero probability of being selected.
+We, therefore, need to *maintain exploration* of the state space.
+One way of doing so is stochastically selecting a state-action pair to start an episode, giving every state-action pair a non-zero probability of being selected.
 In this case, we are said to be utilizing *exploring starts*.

 ### Monte Carlo Control

-- Much like we did with value iteration, we do not need to fully evaluate the value function for a given policy in monte carlo control.
-Instead we can merely move the value toward the correct value and then switch to policy improvement thereafter.
+- Much like we did with value iteration, we do not need to fully evaluate the value function for a given policy in Monte Carlo control.
+Instead, we can merely move the value toward the correct value and then switch to policy improvement thereafter.
 It is natural to do this episodically i.e. evaluate the policy using one episode of experience, then act greedily w.r.t the previous value function to improve the policy in the next episode.
 - If we use a deterministic policy for control, we must use exploring starts to ensure sufficient exploration.
 This creates the *Monte Carlo ES* algorithm.

 ![](/img/RL/exploring_starts.png)